PeakockCode/Insured_Management_App-final_project/README.md

-Final project for the ITnetwork python course.
-The project is written in English and can be executed from the main.py file.
+A simple console application for recording information about insured individuals.
+The application is launched from the main.py file.
-Závěrečný projekt pro kurz ITnetwork v jazyce Python.
-Projekt je psán v anglickém jazyce.
-Projekt lze spustit v souboru main.py.
+    - The application validates information about the insured (ID, name, surname, age, and phone number) and besides creating an insured person, it also allows for the display of searched individuals as well as all insured individuals.

+Jednoduchá konzolová aplikace pro evidenci pojištěných osob.
+Aplikace se spouští v souboru main.py.
+    - Aplikace eviduje validované informace o pojištěném (id, jméno, příjmení, věk a telefonní číslo) a kromě vytvoření pojištěného umožňuje také vypsání hledaných osob i všech pojištěných.